stephen-czetty/xen-auto-usb/README.md

 ### Contribution guidelines ###

+* Try to stick with the style
+  * Making things more pythonic is acceptable, since I'm still pretty new to python in general.
-* TBD.
-Submit a pull request, and we'll talk.
+* Submit a pull request, and we'll talk.

 ### Still TODO ###